6 Types of Basic Emotions and Their Effect on Human Behavior

 Get help from a therapist online

-You may struggle to develop emotional awareness, which helps us have more choice about our emotional reactions and shape them in thoughtful and constructive ways.
+You may struggle to develop emotional awareness, which helps us have more choices about our emotional reactions and shape them in thoughtful and constructive ways.
 As a result, you may feel overwhelmed by certain negative emotions.

 Online therapy is effective for overcoming such challenges.
 Working with an experienced counselor can help you recognize and manage your emotions and express them in healthy ways.